vknguyen1992/UI_Components_Notes/README.md

-layout subView1: top to contentView; leading, trailing to scrollView layout subView2: top to subView1.bottom; leading, trailing to scrollView layout subView3: top to subView2.bottom; bottom to contentView; leading, trailing to scrollView
+layout subView1: top to contentView; leading, trailing to scrollView layout subView2: top to subView1.bottom; leading, trailing to scrollView layout subView3: top to subView2.bottom; bottom to contentView; leading, trailing to scrollView layout width of the widest subview (ex: subView1) equal to width of scrollView
 ```
 ```
 o